googlefonts/colr-gradients-spec/colr-gradients-spec.md

 * The PaintGlyph table provides glyph outlines as the basic shapes.

 * The PaintTransformed table is used to apply an affine transformation matrix to a sub-graph of paint tables, and the graphic operations they represent.
-The PaintRotate and PaintSkew tables support specific transformations specified as angles.
+The PaintTranslate, PaintRotate and PaintSkew tables support specific transformations.

 * The PaintComposite table supports alternate compositing and blending modes for two sub-graphs.